keithalewis/math/um1.md

 a Nobel Prize in Economics for showing how to value a derivative instrument using dynamic hedging: the value is the cost of setting up the initial hedge.
-The Achille's heel of their model is the assumption of continuous time trading.
+The Achilles heel of their model is they assume continuous time trading is possible.
-That leads to untenable results[^1], something [Zeno](https://iep.utm.edu/zenos-paradoxes/) pointed out 2,500 years ago.
-The concept of infinity is problematical.
+This leads to untenable results[^1], something [Zeno](https://iep.utm.edu/zenos-paradoxes/) pointed out 2,500 years ago.

 Continuous time trading is a mathematical artifact of the theory of Ito processes and duped many academics into believing complete markets and